hannnnk1231/Computer-Vision/README.md

 # Computer Vision
-The labs/assignments of 2020 Spring (108-2) Computer Vision class at National Chiao Tung Class (NCTU) by Professor Wei-Chen Chiu.
+These are the labs/assignments of 2020 Spring (108-2) Computer Vision class at National Chiao Tung University (NCTU) by Prof. Wei-Chen Chiu.

-This is just for your reference, please do not copy-paste the code here to complete your assignment!
+:bangbang: Just for your reference, please do not copy-paste the code here to complete your assignment :relieved: :relieved:

-## Contents
+## :clipboard: Contents

+> All labs scored 100% :100:

 Lab1: Camera Calibration

 Lab2: Hybrid Image / Image Pyramid / Colorizing the Russian Empire